 I was pleased for him and replied: “Well done, and now what are you doing for your 2ndnd Dan Black Belt?”

-As he was so please with himself I didn’t want to tell him that we teach this from white belts.
-It will be had for him now to retrain muscle memory to get the strikes on target.
+As he was so pleased with himself I didn’t want to tell him that we teach this from white belts.
+It will be hard for him now to retrain muscle memory to get the strikes on target.

-So, a student needs to make sure they choose a good school in order that they are being taught a good system.
+So, a student needs to make sure they choose a good school so that they are being taught a good system.
 They need to get information about the school and the instructor, and don’t be afraid to ask for proof; a good instructor will always be willing to provide this information.
-This will confirm that they are a bona fide instructor of the system and associated to an authentic association.
+This will confirm that they are a bona fide instructor of the system and associated with an authentic association.

 - What are the qualifications of the instructor?

-- Are they associated to a good organisation?
+- Are they associated with a good organisation?

 - How long have they been training in the system that they are teaching?